w3c/web-of-things-framework/security.md

 The system implements access control management functions.
 All Internet-of-Things devices on the system are accessible from the network (because they are on the Internet), but not necessarily all functions are exposed to all entities.
 From an access control policy viewpoint there must be differentiated control over the devices.
 For example an ECG wireless sensor that publishes its heart rate and ECG data via the Web of Things framework, makes its heart rate data available for public databases for research reasons, but the ECG data is only accessible to the cardiologists of the individual wearing the device.
 The system allows users to define complex access control rules.
 This function is particularly important for home and building automation systems, e.g. who can open which door in the building.
 The implementation typically will consist of a lookup collection (linked list, map, etc) to store the public key of clients together with the access rights of the users.
 The look up collection is maintained by the security agent module either by long pulling the security settings from the Web of Things server or providing an event driven interface that can be called by the connected entities to refresh the security settings.

 There are interfaces for existing authorization standards such as OAuth and protocols like CoAP, and then implementations can be rolled out to connect to the Web of Things security from web end user to device and device to web end user respectively.

-#### Using existing standards
-The Web of Things security uses existing open standards.

-The open standard security token format JSON Web Token (JWT), the encrypted content open standard JSON Web Encryption (JWE), the JSON Web Algorithms (JWA) open standard specification that registers cryptographic algorithms and identifiers and the JSON Web Signature (JWS) open standard that represents content secured with digital signatures or Message Authentication Codes (MACs) using JSON-based data structures will be utilized in Web of Things security.

-WoT security utilize the Authentication and Authorization for Constrained Environments (ACE) to manage authentication and authorization and the JSON Object Signing and Encryption (JOSE) for secure object format encoding.

-The cryptographic keys are represented in WoT security by the JSON Web Key (JWK) standard that is a JavaScript Object Notation (JSON) data structure.

-### Implementation and design details